iTwin/itwinjs-core/docs/learning/backend/Workspace.md

       },
 ```

-with entries whose `name` property matches the `WorkspaceContainerName` value.
-The highest priority `workspace/container/alias` setting for a `WorkspaceContainerName` becomes its `WorkspaceContainerId`.
-If no matching `workspace/container/alias` setting is found, the `WorkspaceContainerName` becomes the `WorkspaceContainerId`.
+with entries whose `name` property matches the `WorkspaceContainer.Name` value.
+The highest priority `workspace/container/alias` setting for a `WorkspaceContainer.Name` becomes its `WorkspaceContainer.Id`.
+If no matching `workspace/container/alias` setting is found, the `WorkspaceContainer.Name` becomes the `WorkspaceContainer.Id`.

 For example: